What to do in Georgia | Kutaisi

 Cave of Prometheus

 There is another mysterious cave near the Kutaisi.
 It is the Cave of Prometheus.
 The cave is picturesque with a length of 1060 m, near Tshaltubo.
 The Cave of Prometheus was discovered only in 1983.
-After having been made the necessary adjustments to lighting and safety of the cave for the visitors illuminated lighting along the entire route revealed the spectacular stalactites and stalagmites.
+After having been made the necessary adjustments to lighting and safety of the cave the entire route revealed the spectacular stalactites and stalagmites.
 The route is safe and well lit.
 The Cave of Prometheus consists of 16 small caves and large halls (21m).
 The path rises, then descends, passes over underground rivers and lakes.
 The Temperature is more or less constant at about 15-16 degrees Celsius.
 You can finish the journey on the boat drifted on the underground lake (about 280 m)

 The next Destination was Khinchka Waterfall.
 The distance from Kutaisi to Okatse Waterfall is 56 km.

 There are few things more awe-inspiring than watching millions of gallons of water plummet hundreds of feet down.
 Kinchka is the most popular canyon in western Georgia.
 The place is quite wild and uncivilized, but this makes your trip even more attractive and mysterious.
 The lower canyon is quite popular among tourists because of its trail and viewing platform over the abyss.
 Upper Canyon is near the village of Zeda-Kinhcha at 1,020 meters above sea level.
 This place served as baths for the wealthiest people in Georgia.
 Kinchka Falls is a cascade of waterfalls flowing into the river Okatse.
 The name of the waterfall comes from the name of a village located near the waterfall.
 The waterfall is about 100 meters high, located at 1000-1100 meters above sea level.
 The waterfall is amazing.
-At the bottom of waterfall Kinchka, there is a small lake of crystal-clear water which descends over a series of rock steps creating the second stage of the waterfall cascade.
+At the bottom of waterfall Kinchka, there is a small lake of crystal-clear water that descends over a series of rock steps creating the second stage of the waterfall cascade.
 This waterfall is weaker and smaller - 20 meters.